 “I can put my dictionary there,” Joel says.

-“I never met an intellectual who had no books,” Glória says.
+“I never met an intellectual who had no books,” Gloria says.

-Alone in the bedroom, he walks on crutches over to his belongings.
-He performs a balancing act as he grabs a lamp with a metal base and a pink lampshade, goes back over to the bed and places it on the bedside table.
-He reaches for the lampshade.
+Alone in the bedroom, Joel walks on crutches until he reaches his belongings.
+He performs a balancing act as he grabs a lamp with a pink shade and places it on the bedside table.
+He plugs it in, turns the light on.
 His breathing slows, his shoulders relax.
-The scent of Glória hangs in the air like perfume.
-He lies down, hands on chest.
+Gloria’s scent hovers in the air.
+Joel lies down, hands on chest.
 It must have been something, he thinks, to grow up in a room like this.
 Every detail suggests the utmost care.
 He glances toward the closet with the white doors and imagines the girl who used to sleep in the same bed.
-Her life must be half-over by now.
-She still has plenty of time, he thinks before falling asleep.
+Her life must be half-over.
+There is still plenty of time for her, he thinks before falling asleep.

 He wakes up to a knock on the door.

 “It’s almost two in the afternoon.
 Do you want me to reheat lunch?”
-Glória asks.
+Gloria asks.

 “I’m not hungry.”

-“A man your size, how can that be?
-You’re not a potted plant.
-You’re not some painting on the wall.
+“Well, you’re not some wall decoration.
 You have to eat.”

 “I’m not hungry.”

-He listens as Glória’s footsteps disappear down the hallway.
+He listens as Gloria’s footsteps disappear down the hallway.
 Then her voice, speaking into the telephone.
-The tone and cadence of far-off words, the bedroom made dark by the Persian blinds, the comfort and freshness of clean sheets lull him to sleep once more.
+The tone and cadence of far-off words, the bedroom made dark by wooden blinds, the comfort and freshness of clean, crisp sheets lull him to sleep once more.

 It’s nighttime when he wakes.
-In the living room, the TV is on.
+The TV is on in the living room.
 Joel rises slowly, his movements restricted by his body’s pain.
 The doctor said he had been lucky, falling from such a height and surviving was a miracle.
-Just his luck, to spend his days in a place not of his choosing, with no end in sight.
-He needs to go to the bathroom but wants to avoid Glória.
-He decided that it was the endless availability common to women and the irritating insistence on people-pleasing that he had been keeping at bay.
+Just his luck, to spend his days in an unwanted place with unwanted company, with no end in sight.
+He needs to go to the bathroom but wants to avoid Gloria.
+He decides that it’s the endless availability and the insistence on people-pleasing, so common to women, that he has been keeping at bay.

-∫34
+34

 He leans into his crutches, carefully opens the bedroom door.
 The TV screen lights up the hallway.
-He makes his way as quickly as possible to the bathroom and locks the door.
+He makes it to the bathroom as fast as he can and locks the door.

-He turns on the light.
-It is a small, old-fashioned bathroom, covered in blue tile with the dark stains of longstanding leaks around the sink.
-Beneath the window looking onto the courtyard is a bathtub covered with a piece of plywood that is home to dozens of perfume and lotion bottles.
+He flips on the light.
+It is a small, old-fashioned bathroom, covered in blue tile, with the dark stains of longstanding leaks around the fixtures.
+Beneath the window looking onto the patio is a bathtub covered with plywood, home to dozens of perfume and lotion bottles.
 In a corner, a little doll dressed like a woman from Bahia.
 Gold necklaces, white clothes and turban made of lace.
-The bathroom smelled more than Glória than Glória herself with its mixture of talcum powders, new and old fragrances, lavender, eucalyptus, milk of roses, almond oil, Johnson & Johnson baby powder.
+The bathroom smelled more than Gloria than Gloria herself, with its mixture of talcum powders, new and old fragrances, lavender, eucalyptus, milk of roses, almond oil, baby powder.

 The nurse had recommended he sit to urinate.
-Not the young one, the nice pretty girl who, to his understanding, had been reassigned and didn’t say say so much as a goodbye.
+Not the pretty one who, to his understanding, had been reassigned before she had time to say goodbye.
 The other one.
 But Joel is a man.
 He leans his crutches against the wall and unzips his pants.
 When he’s ready, he realizes he didn’t lift the seat.
 He strains and focuses on the water.
-He finishes, pulls up his pants, and proudly zips them.
+He finishes, pulls up his pants and proudly zips them.
 He hears a soft scraping sound.
-The crutches slip.
+The crutches are slipping.